Types And Benefits Of Exposure Therapy

 Understanding Your Power

-Anxiety happens most often when you feel you have no power to protect yourself or overcome the challenges you face.
+Anxiety happens most often when you feel you have no power to protect yourself or overcome challenges.
 Anxiety can cause you to feel helpless and powerless.
-During exposure therapy, though, you can learn that you do have control over your thinking as well as your physical reactions to your environment and the behaviors you choose.
+During exposure therapy, you can learn that you do have control over your thinking as well as your physical reactions to your environment.

 After successfully completing exposure therapy, you feel far less anxious.
-This happens when you're faced with the stimuli you've become less sensitive to through the course of treatment.
+This happens when you are faced with the stimuli you have become less sensitive to through the course of treatment.
 Yet, even more might change.
-You may find that you become less anxious overall, not only in that situation, but in others as well.
+You may find that you become less anxious overall, not only in that situation, but in general.

 Improving Daily Functioning

 How many important tasks do you avoid because of anxiety?
 How many times to you stay away from situations that cause you fear?
-When you avoid doing what you need to do to survive and thrive in life, you aren't functioning well in your daily life.
+When you avoid doing what you need to do to survive and thrive in life, you arenot functioning at your potential.

 If you're prone to obsessive-compulsive behavior, you may not be able to get to work on time because you're overwhelmed by the fear you associate with not going through a set of ritualistic behaviors.
 If you're anxious in social situation, you might isolate yourself, and in doing so, miss out on the socialization you need to be mentally healthy.
 However, after exposure therapy, these self-care and survival tasks become easier and more manageable.